 Parrots do need to bathe on occasion.
 A collection of dirt can make a parrot’s feathers look slightly brown in color.

 You should also check your parrot’s favorite perches.
 Are they covered in feces and dirt?
-Then clean them, as the debris is likely rubbing off onto the parrot.
-The same goes for any surfaces that the parrot’s feathers brush against, such as aviary walls.
+Then clean them because the debris is likely rubbing off onto the parrot.
+The same goes for any surfaces that the parrot’s feathers brush against.

 Parrot’s Feathers Turning Grey Or Dull